 - The SMO should have the support of leaders with the power and accountability to solve problems early in delivery cycles.
-Most service-quality and performance issues are introduced during planning and design activities, so it is very important the SMO has strong influence during this stage of the service lifecycle.
+Most service-quality and performance issues are introduced during planning and design activities, so it is very important the SMO has a strong influence during this stage of the service lifecycle.

-- Your SMO should have strong ties and coordinate closely with PMO and portfolio-management functions.
+- Your SMO should have strong ties and coordinate closely with PMO and portfolio management functions.
 This doesn’t mean they must be in the same organization, it just means their activities must be aligned and the teams collaborate.

 Planning for the Future